 If you haven’t heard of Butano State Park you’re not alone.
-I hadn’t either, that is until I was listening to a KQED podcast on California State Parks and one of the guests mentioned it.
+I hadn’t either, until I was listened to a KQED podcast on California State Parks and one of the guests mentioned it.
 Nestled in the Santa Cruz Mountains, Butano State Park is smaller and harder to get to than more famous Big Basin Redwoods State Park, which helps to make Butano one of the quietest and least visited parks on the peninsula.

 There was an open night in my itinerary between the Bay Area and Pinnacles National Park so I decided to pay Butano a visit.
-Plenty of sites were available at Ben Reis Campground, the parks only campground (the campground is closed four months of the year) and booking was easy online.
+Plenty of sites were available at Ben Reis Campground, the parks only campground (the campground is closed four months of the year) and booking a spot was easy online.

 My original plan for this trip was to use my one person tent for both backpacking and camping; however, after spending a couple of nights in it at Point Reyes, I was less than enamored with using it as a camping tent.
-When I bought the Nemo Obi 1P tent several years ago it was one of the lightest single person tents on the market, and it is still a good tent for the backcountry where every ounce matters, but I decided it would be nice to have more living space in camp.
+When I bought the Nemo Obi 1P tent several years ago it was one of the lightest single person tents on the market, and it is still a good tent for the backcountry where every ounce matters, but I decided it would be nice to have more living space when car camping.
 Reading the Sunday paper at my brother’s home, a Big 5 ad caught my eye.
 A ‘four-person’ tent for under $35 dollars?
 How bad could it be?
 There wasn’t any rain in the forecast and I would still have my one person tent as a backup.
 Off to Big 5.
 (This turned out to be some of the best money I’d spend this trip.)

 Monday morning was used to visit the Presidio and Fort Point in San Francisco.
 To say there is a lot to do in the area would be a gross understatement and a return trip is certainly needed.